 Over-speeding

-According to recent data, it is highlighted that the main cause of the majority of accidents leading to death happens because of over-speeding.
+According to recent data, it is highlighted that the main cause of most accidents leading to death is over-speeding.
 To keep the interest of public safety, it is necessary to limit the speed of motor vehicles.
 Section 112 of the Motor Vehicles Act 1988 states that no person shall drive a motor vehicle at a speed exceeding the reasonable limit, having regard for the traffic and the safe use of the street or highway.
 Overspeeding in India is a punishable offense and attracts a fine of ₹1000 for two-wheelers/LMVs and ₹2000 for Medium/Heavy Goods/Passenger vehicles.

 Driver mentally/ physically unfit